opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 3. **Get API credentials**

-   Get your test API key, which you'll need when building your integration.
+   Get your test API key and client key, which you'll need when building your integration.
 You can refer to [Create an API credential](https://docs.adyen.com/development-resources/api-credentials/#new-credential) for detailed instructions.

 4. **Add payment methods**